adirbella37/Tel-Aviv-Apartments-Data-Scraping/README.md

 # Tel-Aviv-Apartments-Data-Scraping
-This project scrapes real estate listing data for apartments in Tel Aviv, including features, prices, and addresses.
-It integrates the Google Distance Matrix API to calculate the distance of each apartment from Dizengoff Square.
-The data is processed to handle missing values and structured for further analysis.
+This project scrapes real estate data for rental apartments in Tel Aviv including essential property details like type, neighborhood, price, and more.
+It also calculates the distance of each apartment from Dizengoff Square using the Google Distance Matrix API.

+### Features
+* Scrapes data on apartments, including property type, price, number of rooms, amenities, and more.

+* Cleans and processes the data, handling missing values and standardizing formats.

+* Integrates Google Distance Matrix API to calculate distances from Dizengoff Square.

+* Outputs data in a structured format (CSV) for further analysis.

+### How to run